mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

 : Specifies the horizontal width of the `Chart` as a percentage of the [`Screen`'s `Width`](userinterface.html#Screen.Width).

+{:id="Chart.XAxisFontSize" .number} *XAxisFontSize*
+: Specifies the font size of the X Axis of the Chart.

 {:id="Chart.XFromZero" .boolean} *XFromZero*
 : Determines whether the X axis origin is set at 0 or the minimum X value across all data series.

+{:id="Chart.YAxisFontSize" .number} *YAxisFontSize*
+: Specifies the font size of the Y Axis of the Chart.

 {:id="Chart.YFromZero" .boolean} *YFromZero*
 : Determines whether the Y axis origin is set at 0 or the minimum y value